Board season support: tightening the tutoring brief when exams are close

 What a premium service should make clearer at this stage

-Board-season tutoring should feel more structured, not more chaotic.
+Board-season tutoring should look more structured, not more chaotic.

 Related Support